Top Ten Ayurvedic Beauty Secrets

 Q: What do you recommend for cleansing the body?

 A: It's very important not to disturb the natural intelligence of the skin with harsh chemical cleansers.
-Our Youthful Skin Cleansing Bar is made with grapefruit, olive, orange and almond oils blended with ayurvedic herbal extracts to moisturize, revitalize and maintain a youthful glow.
+Our Youthful Skin Herbal Soap is made with grapefruit, olive, orange and almond oils blended with ayurvedic herbal extracts to moisturize, revitalize and maintain a youthful glow.
 You can also choose a cleansing bar made in a pure vegetable glycerine base and especially formulated for your skin type.
 Choose a bar for dry skin (Lemongrass) or oily skin (Citronella).

 DO A DAILY AYURVEDIC MASSAGE